vivek1909/personal-blog/README.md

 # personal-blog
-Personal Blog created using Gatsby, React, GraphQL and MDX
+Personal Blog created using Gatsby, React, GraphQL and MDX.